syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-reorder.md

 3.The [ColumnDrop](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ColumnDrop) event triggers when a column header element is dropped on the target column.

-In the following example, we have implemented the `columnDragStart`, `columnDrag`, and `columnDrop` events in the Syncfusion Grid component.
+In the following example, we have implemented the `ColumnDragStart`, `ColumnDrag`, and `ColumnDrop` events in the Syncfusion Grid component.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}